shines77/my_docs/tech/string-matching/PCMPxSTRx_manual.md

     Modified flags

         1. CF is reset if IntRes2 is zero, set otherwise
-        2. ZF is set if EDX is < 16(for bytes) or 8(for words), reset otherwise
+        2. ZF is set if EDX is < 16 (for bytes) or 8 (for words), reset otherwise
-        3. ZSF is set if EAX is < 16(for bytes) or 8(for words), reset otherwise
+        3. SF is set if EAX is < 16 (for bytes) or 8 (for words), reset otherwise
-        4. ZOF is set to IntRes2[0]
+        4. OF is set to IntRes2[0]
-        5. ZAF is reset
+        5. AF is reset
-        6. ZPF is reset
+        6. PF is reset
     ```